 Women and Mental Health

-Women and men can develop most of the same mental disorders and conditions, but may experience different symptoms.
-Some symptoms include:
+Women and men can develop most of the same mental disorders and conditions, but they may experience different symptoms.
+Some common symptoms include:

 - Persistent sadness or feelings of hopelessness